vochong/DivisionAlgorithm/README.md

 In this example the variables a and b can be integers of arbitrary size however the output y will be returned as a string.

 # Example 2 divide2(a,b,n)
 This is a improved version of the function divide(a,b,n).
 Like the function divide, divide2 works in all cases for given integers a,b, and n provided that gcd(b,10) = 1.
 But unlike divide it works in most cases if gcd(b,10)>1.
-Let b1 = b/gcd(a,b).
-If b1 is not divisible by 2^17 which is 131072 and b1 is also not divisible by 5^17 which is 762939453125
+Let b1 = b/gcd(a,b), if b1 is not divisible by 2^17 which is 131072 and b1 is also not divisible by 5^17 which is 762939453125 then the divide2 will be able to calculate a/b to n decimal digits of accuracy.

-The following is an example of a script using the function divide2:
+The following is an example of a script using the function divide2.

 ```python
 from division3 import *